An annotated digest of the top "Hacker" "News" posts for the first week of February, 2017.

 February 01, 2017 (comments)

-A spammer posts his bullshit, the 21st-century equivalent of motivational speaking, only with fewer ticket sales and more ebook download links.
+A spammer posts some bullshit, the 21st-century equivalent of motivational speaking, only with fewer ticket sales and more ebook download links.
 A Hackernews shark attack ensues as everyone realizes it is finally on-topic to desperately plead for any possible scrap of advice on how to actually make money.
 Not discussed: how to start a startup without ruining anyone else's life.

 February 02, 2017 (comments)